Clonkk/nim-cppstl/README.md

 ## Contributions

 All contributions are welcome !
-If there is a missing function or class, that you need, don't be shy and open an issue (or a even better a PR ;) ).
+If there is a missing function or class, that you need, don't be shy to open an issue or a PR.

 ## Usage